-While many passionate golfers might dream of stepping onto the greens of Augusta National, Royal County Down or St Andrews, they might be unfamiliar with the likes of Cape Kidnappers or Legend Golf Resort, despite them being some of the most challenging, dangerous courses you can find.
+While many passionate golfers might dream of having a country club membership and stepping onto the greens of Augusta National, Royal County Down or St Andrews, they might be unfamiliar with the likes of Cape Kidnappers or Legend Golf Resort, despite them being some of the most challenging, dangerous courses you can find.

 If you are looking for a golfing experience unlike any other, check out Golf Breaks in Portugal deals.